Caltech-IPAC/jupyter_firefly_extensions/README.md

 * JupyterLab ^0.35.1
 * nodejs
-* ipywidgets
+* ipywidgets ^7.0.0
+* firefly_client ^2.1.1

-The above prerequisites can be installed with `conda install jupyterlab nodejs ipywidgets`.
+The first three prerequisites can be installed with `conda install jupyterlab nodejs ipywidgets`.

-Additionally, to use all features you should also install the `firefly_client` package as discussed below.
+The `firefly_client` package can be installed with `pip install firefly_client`.

 ### _Very Important_: first setup the Firefly URL - 3 ways